Hillel Abbe Shapiro: Xenopus laevis pregnancy test controversy

-The use of live South African female Xenopus frogs was common in Europe, the USA and Australia from the 1930s and through the 1940s, 1950s and 1960s for testing human pregnancy.
+The use of live South African female Xenopus frogs was common in Europe, the US and Australia from the 1930s and through the 1940s, 1950s and 1960s for testing human pregnancy.

 This early pregnancy test had been developed by Shapiro and Zwarenstein and it worked by injecting the urine from a human female into the Xenopus laevis frog - the frog would ovulate if the urine had come from a pregnant woman.

 In a report to the Royal Society of South Africa in October 1933, Shapiro and Zwarenstein announced that in the previous month they had successfully used Xenopus in 35 pregnancy tests.
 The following spring Nature carried their report.
 (Shapiro and Zwarenstein, 1933).

 In addition, the test was used to diagnose chorion epithelioma and testicular tumours.
 The Shapiro–Zwarenstein pregnancy test received international recognition and Xenopus laevis frogs were exported all over the world from the Cape.

-The 16 November 1946 edition of the British Medical Journal includes a letter to the BMJ from Shapiro and Zwarenstein clarifying that Hogben and his associates were retrospectively wrongly claiming credit for discovering the pregnancy test first.
+The 16 November 1946 edition of the British Medical Journal includes a letter to The BMJ from Shapiro and Zwarenstein clarifying that Hogben and his associates were retrospectively wrongly claiming credit for discovering the pregnancy test first.

 On pages 45 and 46 of a review titled ‘The introduction of Xenopus laevis into developmental biology: of empire, pregnancy testing and ribosomal genes’ by John B. Gurdon of the Wellcome CRC Institute and Nick Hopwood of the Department of History and Philosophy of Science, University of Cambridge, the authors elaborate on this controversy in detail:

 From page 46 of their review: 'In a preliminary report to the Royal Society of South Africa in October 1933, Shapiro and Zwarenstein announced that in the previous month they had successfully used Xenopus in 35 pregnancy tests.
 The following May 1934 Nature carried an excerpt from this report (Shapiro and Zwarenstein, 1933) '.

 From page 45: 'Hogben's communication (1930) would later be taken to have shown in principle that Xenopus might be used as an indicator of the presence of gonadotrophins in the urine of pregnant women, but neither this nor the full report (Hogben et al., 1931) mentioned pregnancy testing.
 He appears initially to have had other priorities, and it was at the outset far from clear that it would prove possible to make Xenopus the test animal of choice.'

 Edward Elkin attributed the pregnancy test to a number of researchers.